5 Ways to Tighten Your Budget Belt

 Again, it’s not rocket science, but when you’re living on a tight budget every penny helps.
 By composting and recycling, we were able to decrease the garbage we generated.
 Less garbage, smaller garbage can.
 This simple change saved us over $60 per year.

 We are also one of the few remaining American households who don’t have cable television. *gasp!* That’s right.
 No Dish Network.
-No Tivo.
+No Netflix.
+No Hulu Plus.
 We use rabbit ear antennas.
 Remember those?
 Yeah, they still work.
 We’ve also pared down our phone and internet plans to match our needs.